 Study of the effects of drugs on the autonomic and cardiovascular systems has always seemed to medical students like an 'indigestible bolus'.
 To facilitate learning in this area, the Web Site for Cardiovascular and Autonomic Pharmacology was created.
 The site includes a so-called ‘Virtual Dog Lab’.
 This part of the web site was in an attempt to simulate some of the experience of the traditional dog lab that nearly all medical students had engaged in as part of their training.
 The dog lab was major learning experience for medical students.
 It provided students with hands-on injection and observation of the effects of drugs on a living body.
 For a variety of reasons the dog lab has all but disappeared from modern medical education in the United States.
 It is hoped that some of the important lessons of the traditional dog lab have been made available in the Virtual Dog Lab.

-In addition to HuBio 543 and various courses taught by the Department of Pharmacology, I am actively involved in UCONJ 531 (Mind Body Medicine: An Experiential Elective).
+In addition to HuBio 543 and various courses taught by the Department of Pharmacology, I chair and teach in UCONJ 531 (Mind Body Medicine: An Experiential Elective).
 While it may seem unusual that a basic scientist would be involved in such a 'touchy-feely' course, interest in this area was a natural outgrowth of my lectures on the placebo effect.
 The fact that the placebo effect is so powerful stimulates intellectual curiosity about how this works.
 And the fact that is does work challenges drug companies to prove that their 'real drug' works better than a 'dummy medication' in properly controlled, randomized clinical trial.

 Stress is a major feature of the illnesses that patients present with in some 70-80% of primary care visits.
 It is also a major contributor to illness and burnout of health care providers.
 UCONJ 531 gives health care provider students with experience and skills to deal with stress.
 The course also increases awareness of stress as a major component of patient illnesses.